MicrosoftDX/kurvejs/README.md

  * Initial node support
  * Build using "npm run build" instead of Gulp
  * New Graph access via QueryBuilder
+ * NOTE: Some samples are out of date

 ## 0.4.2:
  * Cached tokens can now be persisted to a local store